EssentialBlocks/heading/readme.txt

 = Modern Way: =
 1. Go to the WordPress Block/Gutenberg Editor
-2. Search For "Image Comparison".
+2. Search For "Advanced Heading".
 3. Install in 1-click

 = Old Way: =